 August 10 - 18, 1998 — Space Cake

 These next few days are a bit blurry, so there will not be that much here.

 Bought a cool teak pipe and sanded it.

-Bought a beautiful fish Chef’s Chair; Gearbox is “finished” and we have our first click-free drive.
+Went shopping for some last-minute souvenirs.
+Bought a beautiful fish Chef’s Chair and village-life batik; Gearbox is “finished” and we have our first click-free drive.

 Chill out, relax, and say good-bye to our friends including Murray Powers, Ben, et al.

 Leave Africa Bay early and drive all the way to Salima, find the fried small birds, Greg eats one, go to Lilongwe, can’t find a place to sleep.
 End up at some random local hotel, nice dinner, camp in the backyard.